 Link exchanges can be considered black hat, and in many cases, they are.
 Google’s Penguin update specifically targeted link exchanges, because webmasters were intentionally manipulating the search results by exchanging irrelevant, poor-quality links with anyone who would make the swap.

 The type of link exchanges I am proposing is very different, but can still be considered gray hat, and should be approached as such.
 Again, you make the decisions about your own site.
-Link exchanges involve collaborating with relevant bloggers to trade links.
+Content or link exchanges involve collaborating with relevant bloggers to trade links.
 For link exchanges to be effective, links should only be placed on highly related sites with similar content.